Jack-of-All-Trades, Party of None: Light novel

-Written by Itsuki Togami, Yūsha Party o Oidasareta Kiyōbinbō: Party Jijō de Fuyojutsushi o Yatteita Kenshi, Bannō e to Itaru began serialization on the user-generated web novel publishing site Shōsetsuka ni Narō on February 5, 2021.
+Written by Itsuki Togami, Jack-of-All-Trades, Party of None began serialization on the user-generated web novel publishing site Shōsetsuka ni Narō on February 5, 2021.
 The series was later acquired by Kodansha who began releasing the series with illustrations by Yuri Kisaragi under its Kodansha Ranobe Books light novel imprint on September 2, 2021.
-Nine volumes have been released as of October 2025.
+Ten volumes have been released as of May 2026.